 - 1 : Lock all Taskbar settings

 Check the DWORD value mentioned.
-If it mentioned as 1, it will have the effect as mentioned, corresponding to the name ie: Lock All Taskbar.
+If it mentioned as 1, it would have the effect as mentioned, corresponding to the name, ie, Lock All Taskbar.
 So make sure its value is 1.

 If you don’t see the DWORD TaskbarLockAll, create it.

 To go back to the default setting, change its value to 0.
-Or else simple delete it.
+Or else simply delete it.

 Using Group Policy

 If your version of Windows has Group Policy Editor, then open it, i.e., Run gpedit.msc, and navigate to the following :

 User Configuration > Admin Templates > Start Menu & Taskbar

 Search for the Lock all taskbar settings.
 Open its Properties.
 Change the setting to Configured.

 If this setting is Enabled, it will prevent the user from making any changes to the taskbar settings through the Taskbar Properties dialog.
 If you enable this setting the user cannot access the taskbar control panel, unlock, resize, move or rearrange items on their taskbar.